apache/pulsar-java-contrib/README.md

 Please [open an issue](https://github.com/apache/pulsar-java-contrib/issues/new) to share your idea or suggestion.
 PRs are always welcome and greatly appreciated, but for larger functional changes a pre-coding introduction can be helpful to ensure this is the correct place and that active or conflicting efforts don't exist.

-Learn more about roles in the [community repository](https://github.com/pulsar/pulsar-java-contrib).